Cash Book Its Types | Two & Three Column

 In all type of business organization, at least cash book is prepared.
 What is Cash; cash is a monetary item, issued by the central government for the buying and selling goods or services.

 Note: Cash-book not only contains cash flow related transactions, but also receipts or payments via bank are recorded.
+You should have knowledge over Accounting Golden Rules.

 Just like day book, It is the primary and almost compulsory register for maintaining the monetary items transaction records.
 Finance is the backbone of every business.
 Accurate and up-to-date recording helps in cash management, observing and maintaining networking capital of the company.